 As I began to stare at this strange fruit for the first time, I became so captivated by its bewitching appearance all the while wondering in silence as to what it might taste like.
 The white interior had all these little black seeds bedded in it.
 Give it a try I said and I encourage you to do likewise.

-The Dragon or Pitahaya Fruit, grown in Thailand has a bright pink exterior with white flesh and black seeds.
-The flesh is both sweet and refreshing as well as slightly crunchy with a taste sensation between that of a kiwi and a pear.
+The Dragon or Pitaya Fruit, grown in Thailand has a bright pinkish exterior with its interior made up of white flesh and hundreds of edible black seeds.
+The flesh has a subtle sweet taste and is slightly crunchy.
+Nevertheless, it's extremely refreshing.
+You could say that the taste you'll experience is somewhere between that of a kiwi and a pear.

 There is an added health benefit to eating this fruit as they contain lots of good fibre, antioxidants and nutrients including Vitamin C, phosphorus and calcium.
 They are also low in calories.
 And there's also a small yellow variety from Southeast Asia that looks a lot like one of those regular Prickly Pears.